Monotonicity of non-pluripolar products and complex Monge-Amp\`ere equations with prescribed singularity: Log-concavity of non-pluripolar products

 We can assume that $\int_X \omega^n=1$, thus we can write

 A combination of Proposition \ref{prop: comparison generalization} and Theorem \ref{thm: lsc of MA measures} then gives

-An application of \cite[Proposition 1.11]{BEGZ10} gives that $\theta^1_{u_1} \wedge \ldots \wedge \theta^n_{u_n} \geq c_1^{1/n} \ldots c_n^{1/n} \omega^n$.
+An application of \cite[Proposition 1.11]{BEGZ10} gives that $\theta^1_{\varphi_1} \wedge \ldots \wedge \theta^n_{\varphi_n} \geq c_1^{1/n} \ldots c_n^{1/n} \omega^n$.
 The result follows after we integrate this estimate. \end{proof}

 \paragraph{Acknowledgements.} The first named author has been partially supported by BSF grant 2012236 and NSF grant DMS--1610202.
-The second named author is supported by a Marie Sklodowska Curie individual fellowship 660940--KRF--CY (MSCA--IF).
+The second named author has been supported by a Marie Sklodowska Curie individual fellowship 660940--KRF--CY (MSCA--IF).

-We would like to thank Robert Berman, Mattias Jonsson and L\'aszl\'o Lempert for their suggestions that improved the presentation of the paper.
+We would like to thank Robert Berman, Mattias Jonsson and L\'aszl\'o Lempert for their insightful comments that improved the presentation of the paper.
+We warmly thank the referees for many suggestions improving the presentation of the paper.

 \OLDthebibliography\thebibliography \thebibliography[1]{ \OLDthebibliography{#1} }